GuillaumeDelorme/kdocu/README.md

 - `execReadQuery(session, query)` : Execute a read-only select DQL query.
 The query must not make any change during processing
 - `execCachedQuery(session, query)` : Execute a read-only cached DQL query
 - `execApplyQuery(session, query)` : Execute a DQL Query that invoke procedure.
 For example GET_PATH

+### Building the project

+To build the Gradle project, you need the DFC dependency that isn't available in Maven public repositories.
+You can download Documentum REST Services SDK on the EMC support website.
+This package contains scripts to deploy Documentum libraries in your local Maven repository.

+### License

+KDocu is licensed under the Apache License 2.0.